kura-labs-org/kura-service-now-wl-1/instructions.md

 - **Actual email records from sys_email table (proof emails were sent)**
 - User group records for "Network Operations"
 - **Test incident records demonstrating the working system**
-- All supporting table entries that make the system functional
 - Name your xml file **service-now-urgent-incident-notification-workflow.xml**

 #### Creating Your Update Set